hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ---
 author: Hassan Anees
-title: "Automation Anthology: Tap into Exchange Online with Azure Automation Accounts"
+title: Tap into Exchange Online with Azure Automation Accounts
 description: I'm going to walk you through how you can use Azure Automation accounts to tap into Exchange Online.
 This will help everything from day-to-day tasks to more sensitive IR related procedures.